 Mr. Safaa Zarzour, Esq., M.Ed

-He is the principal attorney of the law firm Zarzour Law LLC.
-Previously, he served as principal of one of the largest Islamic schools in the nation for over a decade, was Secretary General of ISNA, General Council and Chief Operations Officer of Zakat Foundation of America, Chief Executive Officer of IQRA International Foundation, and served as an adjunct law professor at Loyola Law School.
+He is the principal attorney of the law firm Zarzour Law LLC and the Vice President of ISNA.
+Previously, he served as principal of one of the largest Islamic schools in the nation for over a decade, was Secretary General of ISNA, General Counsel and Chief Operations Officer of Zakat Foundation of America, Chief Executive Officer of IQRA International Foundation, and served as an adjunct law professor at Loyola Law School.

 Mr. Zarzour has also been volunteering actively within his community.
-He is the Chairman of the Council of Islamic Schools of North America (CISNA), a member of Majlis Al-Shura of ISNA, a member of the Board of Directors of the Lake Institute on Faith and Giving, Vice Chairman of the Mosque Foundation and President of the Syrian Forum USA.
+He is a member of the Board of Directors of the Lake Institute on Faith and Giving, Vice Chairman of the Mosque Foundation and President of the Syrian Forum USA.
 He was also the founder and chairman of CAIR-Chicago for over 10 years.
-Recently, Mr. Zarzour was elected to the board of Oak Lawn High School District 229 in Illinois In all his personal and volunteer work, Mr. Zarzour, has always focused on supporting various Muslim communities throughout the country by strengthening vital community institutions that include families, mosques, schools, and organizations that are involved in civic and social services.
+Recently, Mr. Zarzour was elected to the board of Oak Lawn High School District 229 in Illinois.
+In all his personal and volunteer work, Mr. Zarzour, has always focused on supporting various Muslim communities throughout the country by strengthening vital community institutions that include families, mosques, schools, and organizations that are involved in civic and social services.
 However, cultivating Islamic schools remain his passion because it is schools that produce capable graduates that lead all other institutions.

 Mr. Habeeb Quadri, M.Ed